 3 word addresses convert reliably to GPS coordinates and back again, so can be easily integrated into existing platforms and systems.
 They provide a simple and human-friendly way for people to input accurate location information, by voice or text.

 what3words is free for individuals to use via the what3words mobile app and online map.
 The technology is also available for free to qualifying not-for-profit and humanitarian entities.
 For business use, the company offers licenses for the products which include access to API, SDKs, and industry-specific plugins.
 In addition to that, they create dedicated solutions such as OCR sorting app for postal services and offer large-scale batch conversion of 3-word addresses to GPS coordinates or vice versa.

-Recently, what3words’ solution has been adopted by DB Schenker to power their eSchenker platform.
+Recently, what3words’ solution has been adopted by DB Schenker to power its eSchenker platform.
 This integration will enable more than 110,000 DB Schenker clients, who make over 500,000 bookings a month, to optimize their supply chains by specifying pick-up and drop-off points using a 3-word address.

 Einride is the next generation of disruptive road transport solution: safe, cost-efficient and emission-free.
 By rethinking the foundation of transportation, the T-pod is the first transport vehicle completely designed and developed for self-driving and electric propulsion.
 The T-pod has no cab or driver’s seat and is a part of a transport system that uses the benefits of self-driving and electric propulsion to create a cost-competitive and emission-free transport alternative.
 Einride’s mission is to be a major contributor to a sustainable society by lowering the carbon dioxide emissions of the transport industry.